shojuro/JustSpeakMVP/VERCEL_ENV_SETUP.md

 ## Quick Fix for Deployment Errors

-### Error 1: "No Next.js version detected"
+### Error 1: "No Next.js version detected" / "Couldn't find any `pages` or `app` directory"
-This error can occur if Vercel is not looking in the correct directory.
-Since your repository root is already the Next.js application directory, ensure that:
+This error occurs because the Next.js application is in the `justspeakmvp` subdirectory of the GitHub repository.

-1. In Vercel Dashboard, the "Root Directory" setting is empty or set to "./"
+**Solution**: In Vercel Dashboard, you MUST set the Root Directory:
-2. The repository is connected correctly (not pointing to a parent directory)
+1. Go to your project's Settings → General
+2. Find "Root Directory" setting
+3. Set it to: `justspeakmvp`
+4. Click "Save"
+5. Redeploy the project

 ### Error 2: "Environment Variable references Secret which does not exist"
 This occurs because Vercel is looking for secrets that haven't been created yet.